kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 [1,1]:moving_var:[0.5328808  0.53550667 0.50261563]
 ```
 Note, the dot lines showing the communication in Figure 4 might not precisely
 depict what happens under the hood.
-Though the group mean is simply the average
+The group mean is simply the average
-of batch means from different ranks that can be done through an allreduce, the
+of batch means from different ranks that can be done through an allreduce
+communication; however, the
 group variance needs a new round of computation with the updated group mean
-instead of communication: `(x - group_mean) ^ 2 / (N⋅batch_size)`, where `N` is
+rather than communication: `(x - group_mean) ^ 2 / (N⋅batch_size)`, where `N` is
 number of ranks.

 The complete python script is